The aim of the doctoral program in mathematics is two-fold.

 Advancement to Candidacy.
 After completing the qualifying and preliminary examinations, doctoral students must prepare a written dissertation proposal.
 In the advancement to candidacy examination, the student presents the proposed dissertation research.
 The examination should be scheduled within one year of completing the required 72 units of coursework.

 Dissertation Completion and Final Oral Examination.
 The dissertation must be completed within seven years from the semester in which the student was admitted.
 The dissertation defense may not occur earlier than six months after advancement to candidacy.
 The defense is a public event announced to the University’s academic community by the registrar’s office.
-Full policies and procedures are detailed in the Doctoral Degrees section of the Bulletin and on the registrar’s Completion of Degree webpage.
+Full policies and procedures are detailed in the Doctoral Degree Regulations and Progress to Degree sections of the Bulletin.

 University Policies.
 University policies detailed in the Academic Policies section of the Bulletin apply.